 Where is civilization headed?
 How can we live meaningfully in an uncertain world?
 And what does the future hold for the planet?
 Author Po Bronson’s latest book, Decoding the World: A Roadmap for the Questioner, is a science, art, and buddy story that travels the globe to tackle the worrisome mysteries that keep us up at night.
-Bronson sits down with Alta managing editor Blaise Zerega on Wednesday, December 2 at 12:30 p.m.
+Bronson sat down with Alta managing editor Blaise Zerega on Wednesday, December 2 at 12:30 p.m.
 Pacific time.
-Join us!

 About the author